BaPablo/stylegan-encoder/README.md

-I just trained the latent directions of most facial features from the Puzer's dataset and made a notebook with sliders to easily change parameters
+I just trained the latent directions of most facial features from the Puzer's dataset and made a notebook with sliders to easily change parameters.

+Some features are obviously biased, like facial hair (male bias) or makeup (female bias)-

 ![Sliders](./sliders.JPG)